-- Talent development ensuring that we provide equal opportunity for people to learn and develop to progress their chosen career paths. - Talent recruitment ensuring that our recruitment process - from graduates to experienced hires - is fair, balanced and open to all. - Sponsorship providing sponsorship for our female lawyers looking to achieve senior positions in the firm. - Work allocation ensuring that our work allocation process provides equal opportunities for people to develop and work on a wide range of engagements. - Inclusive policies and work practices continuing to introduce policies and practices that support an inclusive and diverse culture.
+- Talent development ensuring that we provide equal opportunity for people to learn and develop to progress their chosen career paths. - Talent recruitment ensuring that our recruitment process from graduates to experienced hires is fair, balanced and open to all. - Talent progression ensuring a balanced pipeline of talent progresses through the firm. - Sponsorship providing sponsorship and mentoring for our female lawyers looking to achieve senior positions in the firm. - Work allocation ensuring that our work allocation process provides equal opportunities for people to develop and work on a wide range of engagements. - Inclusive policies and work practices continuing to introduce policies and practices that support an inclusive and diverse culture.
+These include enhanced family leave policies for everyone in the firm, including equity partners.